garrandall/popular-music-data/tracks/real-hitta-plies-kodak-black.md

-That lil pussy was so sorry, I call it minimum wage 'Fore you leave this earth baby you better getchu a hitta Talkin' one that got a bag and drop that rod like a killa Yea, I just wanna know...
+That lil pussy was so sorry, I call it minimum wage 'Fore you leave this earth baby you better getchu a hitta Talkin' one that got a bag and drop that rod like a killa Yea, I just wanna know

 Have you ever made love to a real hitta